-Everyday we are exposed to ultra-processed packaged food and drink that is fancy looking, hyper-palatable, super-cheap, and easily accessible – yet ultimately unhealthy.
+Every day we are exposed to ultra-processed packaged food and drink that is fancy looking, hyper-palatable, super-cheap, and easily accessible.
+And generally unhealthy.

 Whether online, on the TV, at school, on public transport, or at the weekend sporting match, it is hard to avoid the temptation of such offerings by the “Big Food” industry.

-It is important to do what we can to ensure kids are provided with healthful, nourishing foods each and every day.
-This encourages good health, influencing how children feel and go about their everyday lives while supporting their growing bodies and brains.
+We must do what we can to ensure kids are provided with healthful, nourishing foods each and every day.
+This encourages good health, supporting their growing bodies and brains while influencing how children feel and go about their everyday lives.

 Assessing the eating habits between 2015-2017 of 132,489 European children aged 6-9 years, as part of the European Childhood Obesity Surveillance Initiative (COSI), the World Health Organization (WHO) found only 22.6% consume vegetables every day.